TobiasOlsacher/hamiltonian-liouvillian-learning/README.md

 It also contains a numerical quantum simulator built on top of the **QuTiP** master equation solver.

+The package allows you to:
+- Generate measurement data from a mock experiment defined by a master equation in Lindblad form.
+- Learn the Hamiltonian and Lindblad operators form the data using one of several learning methods.

 Example notebooks can be found in the ``../examples`` folder.

-The package allows you to:
-- generate measurement data from a mock experiment defined by a master equation in Lindblad form
-- learn the Hamiltonian and Lindblad operators form the data using one of several learning methods
+Relevant references are:
+- ``Olsacher et al Hamiltonian and Liouvillian learning in weakly-dissipative quantum many-body systems.
+(2025)``
+- ``França et al. Efficient and robust estimation of many-qubit Hamiltonians (2024)``
+- ``Kraft et al. Bounded-Error Quantum Simulation via Hamiltonian and Lindbladian Learning (2026)``
+- ``Evans et al. Scalable Bayesian Hamiltonian learning (2019)``

 ---